Timor-Leste: Politics and government

-The political system of East Timor is semi-presidential, based upon the Portuguese system.
+The political system of Timor-Leste is semi-presidential, based upon the Portuguese system.
 The constitution establishes both this separation of executive powers between the president and the prime minister; and the separation of powers between the executive, legislature, and judiciary.
 Individuals are not allowed to participate in both the legislature and the executive branch.
 The legislature is intended to provide a check on the executive; in practice the executive has maintained control of the legislature under all political parties, reflecting the dominance of individual leaders within political parties and coalitions.
 The executive, through the council of ministers, also holds some formal legislative powers.
 The judiciary operates independently, although there are instances of executive interference.
 Some courts shift between locations, to improve access for those in more isolated areas.
 Despite political rhetoric, the constitution and democratic institutions have been followed by politicians, and changes of government are peaceful.
 Elections are run by an independent body, and turnout is high, ranging from around 70% to 85%.
 The political system has wide public acceptance.

-The head of state of East Timor is the president of the republic, who is elected by popular vote for a five-year term, and can serve a maximum of two terms.
+The head of state of Timor-Leste is the president of the republic, who is elected by popular vote for a five-year term, and can serve a maximum of two terms.
 Formally, the directly elected president holds relatively limited powers compared to those in similar systems, with no power over the appointment and dismissal of the prime minister and the council of ministers.
 However, as they are directly elected, past presidents have wielded great informal power and influence.
 The president does have the power to veto government legislation, initiate referendums, and to dissolve parliament in the event that it is unable to form a government or pass a budget.
 If the president vetoes a legislative action, the parliament can overturn the veto with a two-thirds majority.
-The prime minister is chosen by the parliament, with the president appointing the leader of the majority party or coalition as prime minister of East Timor and the cabinet on the proposal of the latter.
+The prime minister is chosen by the parliament, with the president appointing the leader of the majority party or coalition as prime minister of Timor-Leste and the cabinet on the proposal of the latter.
 As head of government, the prime minister presides over the cabinet.